How to prevent falls at home: a 10 step safety checklist

 1. Light it up, add more lights

 Brighter bulbs may help reduce falls.
-Add lighting low on the wall anywhere in the home where there’s a step or something you could risk tripping over or running into.
+Add lighting low on the wall anywhere in the home, where there’s a step or something you could risk tripping over or running into.
 Night lights in bathrooms.

 2. Re-organise your cupboards/drawers for better accessibility